Summer Pre-College Drama

 The Carnegie Mellon Pre-College program provides a strong basis for the student to decide whether or not to pursue further professional theater training.
 At the end of the program, students will receive a written evaluation of their work in each course.

 The Music Theater curriculum mirrors the Acting curriculum, with courses in singing and dance rather than voice and speech, movement and styles.
 Music Theater studies will focus on the rudiments of music and singing in large and small group sessions.
 Dance classes consist of training in ballet and jazz and are tailored for beginning, intermediate and advanced dance students.
+Musical Theater majors can also choose from playwriting, directing, acting for the camera, tap and improvisation for their one elective option.

 Design and Production Technology and Management students will be exposed to a curriculum of basic design, scene painting, technical production, drafting, stage lighting and dramatic literature.